 - Using a CRM platform to track and visualize how far along each lead is on their customer journey.
 A CRM like Propeller makes it easy to manage your sales pipeline, so you can focus on selling, not updating your spreadsheet.

-- Analyzing and reflecting on your sales process regularly to see how your customer conversion rate can be improved.
+- Analyzing and reflecting on your sales process using sales pipeline reports to see how your customer conversion rate can be improved.

 A Full Sales Pipeline is a Happy Sales Pipeline